 I also decided, based upon the recommendations of Australian growers, to bring them inside for the winter.
-Australians report best results growing them with a minimum of 45F, though parts of the species’ range drops to freezing temperatures in the winter.
-My NSW dendrobiums spend the winter outside, carried inside only once or twice a season when it drops into the mid 20s, but experiencing nights in the 30s for about three months.
+Australians report best results growing them with a minimum of 45F (7C), though parts of the species’ range drops to freezing temperatures in the winter.
+Our NSW Dendrobium spend the winter outside, carried inside only once or twice a season when it drops into the mid 20s, but experiencing nights in the 30s for 3-5 months.

 I begin tapering their water in the autumn, decreasing to every two weeks by December.
 Dendrobium jonesii is not known to need a hard winter rest to flower, and receives regular moisture (heavy mists and dew) in its native environment, even without rain.
 I mist the plants heavily during the winter to simulate this moisture, and compensate for our stretches of lower humidity here.